Taking inspiration from the design of the internet

 Some of these layers have already been designed and implemented across various networks while others are still in development or review phase.

-In this section we will be looking into the architecture of the beckn ecosystem and the various building blocks that make up this architecture.
+This section explains the architecture of the beckn ecosystem and the various building blocks that make up the ecosystem.

 This diagram shows the architecture of beckn.
 As you can see, there are multiple layers stacked on top of each other each with clearly defined roles and functions.

-Every entity that wants to be part of the network will find a place in one or more of the layers you see in front of you.
+Every entity that wants to be part of the network will find a place in one or more of the layers in the above illustration.

 The bottom two layers are the Specification & Support and the Certification layers which provides all the resources and support required to implement the network, test for compliance and get certified to join a network.